prof. dr. Kurt Eggers

 - Bio (via ORCID)

 - Kurt Eggers holds a BA in Medicine, MA in SLP, and PhD. in Biomedical Sciences (U of Leuven, Belgium) and Developmental Psychology (Tilburg U, The Netherlands).
-He is a professor at the SLP department of Ghent University and Thomas More (Belgium) and at the Psychology & SLP dept. at Turku University (Finland).
-He is chair of the European Stuttering Specialization (www.stutteringspecialization.eu), Past-President of the World Stuttering and Cluttering Organization (www.thewsco.org), and Secretary of the European Fluency Specialists (https://www.certifiedeuropeanstutteringspecialists.eu).
-He is also associate editor for Journal of Fluency Disorders (https://www.journals.elsevier.com/journal-of-fluency-disorders).
+He is a professor at Ghent University where he coordinates the Stuttering Research Group (https://srg.ugent.be) and at Thomas More.
+He is chair of the European Stuttering Specialization (www.stutteringspecialization.eu), Past-President of the World Stuttering and Cluttering Organization (www.thewsco.org), and Secretary of the Certified European Stuttering Specialists (https://www.certifiedeuropeanstutteringspecialists.eu).
 Kurt has worked clinically for many years, has lectured/published internationally and his research focuses on temperament, attention, and executive functioning in stuttering and speech disfluencies in different populations.

 Show